lucas-versini/Denoising-score-matching-for-diffusion-models/Paper_experiments/README.md

 These repositories implement the article: **[Generative Modeling by Estimating Gradients of the Data Distribution](https://arxiv.org/abs/1907.05600)**  by Yang Song and Stefano Ermon.

+This part of the project was primarily handled by Lucas Versini, who wrote most of the modifications for the experiments.
+All three students contributed ideas for experiments and datasets.
+However, due to computational constraints, Lucas Versini conducted the majority of the experiments on MNIST and CIFAR-10.

 ---

 ## Installation